dataography/Hadoop-Platform/README.md

 # Coursera-Assignments

 This repository contains my various Coursera Class assignments together with some varitions and self-workout example.
-You can find the similar or the same example and assignments in the following coursera classes.
+You can find similar or the same example and assignments at following coursera classes.
+Primaliry resources are

--Hadoop Platform and Application Framework
+  -Hadoop Platform and Application Framework (Coursera) -Data Manipulation at Scale: Systems and Algorithms (Coursera) -Introduction to Big Data Analytics (Coursera) -Github community
--Data Manipulation at Scale: Systems and Algorithms -Introduction to Big Data Analytics
+  -Internet